amirmallak/Epipolar-Geometry/README.md

 # Epipolar-Geometry
-Drawing Epipolar lines on images which were taken by two cameras
+Drawing Epipolar lines on images which were taken by two different cameras